-On March 30, 2010, President Obama signed into law the Health Care and Reconciliation Act of 2010, which requires certain United States stockholders who are individuals, estates or trusts to pay a 3.8% tax on, among other things, dividends on and capital gains from the sale or other disposition of stock for taxable years beginning after December 31, 2012.
-United States stockholders should consult their tax advisors regarding the effect, if any, of this legislation on their ownership and disposition of our common stock.
+Under newly enacted legislation, certain U.S. Holders who are individuals, estates or trusts will be required to pay an additional 3.8% tax on, among other things, dividends on and capital gains from the sale or other disposition of stock for taxable years beginning after December 31, 2012.
+U.S. Holders should consult their tax advisors regarding the effect, if any, of this legislation on their ownership and disposition of our common stock.